Statement of Policies

 A. CODE OF AUTHORITY

 As the Chief Executive Officer of the University, the President holds the ultimate authority in matters of student discipline.
 On rare occasions, this authority may be exercised on an exigent basis to protect University property and/or the health and safety of the University community.
-Unless otherwise exercised or modified, by the President, this authority is delegated to the Vice President of Student Affairs who shall oversee the functions of Judicial Affairs.
-The Director of Judicial Affairs is directly responsible for the daily administration of the University’s student judicial system.
+Unless otherwise exercised or modified, by the President, this authority is delegated to the Vice President of Student Affairs who shall oversee the functions of Student Conduct (Judicial Affairs).
+The Director of Student Conduct is directly responsible for the daily administration of the University’s student judicial system.
 Code Authority is found in Louisiana Revised Statutes, Acts, Concurrent Resolutions, etc. as the following:

 Acts—Act No. 68 (1894), Act No. 529 (1968).
 Concurrent Resolutions No. 293 (1970) Title 1, OF THE DISTINCTION OF PERSONS, Act 37, Age of Majority (1972).